Rekkonnect/Garyon/README.md

 After the initial release, there will be **no such issues**.
 All the new APIs will be properly tested, constructed and organized before making it to production.

-## Why is it here?

-Many parts of the standard library are either incomplete or not as well-designed.
-This library offers further helpers and overall functionality with its code, preventing the user from needing to write commonly found boilerplate code for frequent tasks.
-Many projects include some utility code that could serve general purpose, and is being reimplemented on a per-project basis, which should not happen.
-Furthermore, a lot of the boilerplate code is not even nearly as optimized as it could be, while in some projects that need performance, optimizations are either mediocre, or just too in-depth, consuming useful time from actually developing the intended project.

 ## What areas does it cover?

 From `System.Console` to `System.Reflection`, or even custom implementations of common assets, this library can expand virtually every